scriptex/itcss/README.md

 This boilerplate is intented to be used as a starting point in your application.
 You should use this as a foundation for your CSS and build on top of it.

+If you want to use the full capabilities of this boilerplate such as variables, mixins, etc., then you should include it in your PostCSS files.

+You can also use the build which is plain CSS but lacks mixins, custom media queries and other useful tools.

 ## Install

 ```sh